The National Archives (United Kingdom): Key roles

-TNA claims it is "at the heart of information policy—setting standards and supporting innovation in information and records management across the UK, and providing a practical framework of best practice for opening up and encouraging the re-use of public sector information.
+The National Archives claims it is "at the heart of information policy—setting standards and supporting innovation in information and records management across the UK, and providing a practical framework of best practice for opening up and encouraging the re-use of public sector information.
 This work helps inform today's decisions and ensure that they become tomorrow's permanent record."

 It has a number of key roles in information policy: